There are 7,641 islands in the Philippines how do you decide which ones to visit?

 We asked 30 travel experts what their favorite place in the Phillippines was and made this list of the best tourist spots in the Philippines.
 No matter where you go in the Philippines won’t be disappointed.

 We’ve broken the list into the 3 island groups that make up the Philippine archipelago: Luzon, Visayas, and Mindanao.
 Dividing 7,000+ islands into three groups is a very rough sorting, it will serve as a starting point to help understand the tourist areas of the Philippines.

-The Luzon islands include Luzon itself, Palawan, Mindoro, Marinduque, Masbate, Romblon, Catanduanes, Batanes, and Polilio, and surrounding smaller islands.
-Luzon island is the largest island in the Philippines, it’s 40,541 square miles in size.
+The Luzon islands include Luzon itself, Palawan, Mindoro, Marinduque, Masbate, Romblon, Catanduanes, Batanes, Polilio, and surrounding smaller islands.
+Luzon Island is the largest island in the Philippines, it’s 40,541 square miles in size.

 You’ll more than likely start your Philippines trip here landing at the Manila airport.
 If you’re island hopping in the Philippines via plane most flights fly to Manila and then onward.

 There aren’t many places in the world that live up to all the hype.
 When we told fellow travelers we were traveling to the Philippines they all said one of the best places in the Philippines is El Nido.
 El Nido is the kind of place you could spend a week and never get bored.

 Most of your time in El Nido will be spent out exploring the islands on the day tours.
 We highly suggest Tour A and Tour C if you only have time for two tours.
 Secret Beach on El Nido Tour C we could spend the beach all day.